 His original flight had been canceled, which was fine with André, as he didn’t mind missing a sold-out show in Butte to have a couple of days off either.
 But Smith had found a seat on another flight: The problem was that the plane took off in twenty-two minutes, and the airport was forty minutes away.
 I was in the passenger seat when we picked André up at the hotel, and he squashed himself into the back, rightly protesting, ‘I’ll never make it, boss.’
 Smith stubbornly replied, ‘We can still give it a try!’

 That’s when I buckled my seatbelt.
 Smith drove like an absolute lunatic at speeds in excess of a hundred miles per hour through city traffic.
 We made the sharp curve into the airport with the speedometer pinned, and the car tilted up on two wheels, a hair’s breadth away from careening forty feet down off the elevated departure ramp!
-My yell was drowned out by André’s loud roar.
+André’s loud roar drowned out my yell.
 When we screeched to a stop, Andre, his big eyes bulging out of his head, was about to explode.
 I watched my brother march him into the terminal, thanking God I was alive.

 ‘Put your hands up over your head, you crazy son of a bitch!’